alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 it has "continuous deployment" right in the title, which automatically won my heart.

-With the help of Alfredo López, our latest recruit, in a few weeks we had migrated almost all of our infrastructure to StriderCD, and it was a [most interesting project](http://alexfernandez.github.io/2016/stridercd.html).
+Lead by our latest recruit Alfredo López, in a few weeks we had migrated almost all of our infrastructure to StriderCD, and it was a [most interesting project](http://alexfernandez.github.io/2016/stridercd.html).
 At this point we are still refining our continuous deployment,